Skip to Main Content

 • Check each reference for accuracy.

-• If a PDF lacks a DOI, only the file is added — you must manually enter citation details.
+• If a PDF does not have a DOI, only the file will be added — you must manually enter the citation details.

 You can set up EndNote to automatically import PDFs from a specific folder (like your Downloads folder).
 When a new PDF is added to that folder: